Updated as of March 22, 2021

 Permitted Use of Grant Funds

-Initial grants may be used for specified costs incurred between March 1, 2020 and December 31, 2021.
+Initial grants may be used for specified costs incurred between March 1, 2020 and December 31, 2021, however, grant recipients will have 12 months after receiving a grant to actually pay for the costs incurred by December 31.
 Any unused funds will need to be returned to the SBA.

 Specified costs (those related to theatrical productions) include;